ASSERT-KTH/slumps/wasm-fuzzer/README.md

 ### Running

 1. Configure the ./.env file.
 See [Configuration](#Configuration) for details. *WARNING: Do not rename this file or reference a different \*.env file in docker-compose.base.yml!
-The docker-compose files use [variable substitution](https://docs.docker.com/compose/compose-file/#variable-substitution), which by default only read from ".env".*
+The docker-compose files use [variable substitution](https://docs.docker.com/compose/compose-file/#variable-substitution), which by default only reads from ".env".*

 2. Execute docker-compose configuration